hmolavi/ultimate-gym-bro/README.md

 </div>

 # Getting Started
-You can run the module on your device or through Repl
+You can run the module on your device or on cloud through Repl

 ## Running in Replit
-Go to my Repl repository and deploy by running this into the shell terminal
+Go to my <a href="https://replit.com/@hmolavi/ultimate-gym-bro">Repl </a> repository and deploy project by pasting deploy.py into shell terminal
 ``` bash
 deploy.py
 ```
 ## Running on Localhost
 Initially you need to setup a Python virtual environment.
 You can do so by running the following:
 ```bash
 python3.8 -m venv .venv
 source .venv/bin/activate
 python3.8 -m pip install -r requirements.txt
 ```
 Then, run your agent:
 ```bash
 python3.8 main.py
 ```

 ## Roadmap
 - [x] Build api foundation
 - [x] Create new Telegram bot and access token
 - [x] Steamship